kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 - From that moment, I'm the target for bullying, from all sides.
 - An hour has not yet gone by in my new role.
 - Even the *very few* women, mostly admin staff, are tasked with mucking in.
-- Harsha is very keen to interrogate me about my PhD and becomes triumphant when he knows more about my subject than I do.
+- Harsha is unusually keen to interrogate me about my PhD and becomes triumphant when he knows more about my subject than I do.
-- The thing is, I cannot respond to this sort of aggression, not then and not now.
+- The thing is, I cannot respond to this sort of aggression.
 - Curiously, I was cyber-stalked by X accounts with that theme during the online oppression from September 2023.
 - *I'm beginning to wonder about your PhD*, said one.
 - It seems that many of those fake accounts that harassed me during this time - and while I was regularly sedated, drugged, and poisoned in my own home - were tech colleagues and the tech-bro pornocracy in general.